PvPClt/project/album_en.md

 ![](Images/En_Album_15.jpg)

-Putin dreams, as though he and Defense Minister Sergei Shoigu were fishing on the Dnieper River.
+The Russian president, Vladimir Putin, dreams, as though he and the Russian defense minister, Sergei Shoigu, were fishing on the Dnieper River in Ukraine.

 **Shoigu:**